strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/Velociraptor/Velociraptor.md

 Next, we need to start the client.
 Lucky for us, it is the same executable.

 We will need to open another **Windows Command Prompt**.
-Right click on the terminal icon in the task bar, and select **"command prompt"**
+Right click on the terminal icon in the task bar, and select **"command prompt"**:

 ![](attachment/velociraptor_openanotherprompt.png)